Deviated Septum

 • Small burst (ruptured) blood vessels may look like tiny red spots on the skin

 Healing is a slow process.
 You may have some swelling for months, especially in the tip of the nose.
-Final results of nasal surgery may not be clear for a year or more.
+Final results of nasal surgery may not be clear for 6 months or more.
+Usually, within a few weeks after surgery, you will be able to notice an improvement in breathing.

 As with any surgery, there can be complications.
 People vary greatly in their anatomy and the ability to heal.
 The outcome is never fully predictable.
 Complications include: